 Brazil is a vibrant, extroverted and growing country which receives around 7 million tourists every year, many of them from the UK and US.
 It is also popular with travelers and volunteers.
 But just how widely spoken is English there?
 Can an English speaking person expect to get by there without knowing any Portuguese?

-In summary, English is not very widely spoken in Brazil, especially outside the major cities of Sao Paolo, Brasilia or Rio de Janeiro.
-Estimates place English literacy at only around 5 percent of the population, with only a small fraction of those truly fluent, a very small proportion mostly restricted to middle class educated people and the major tourist spots.
+English is not very widely spoken in Brazil, especially outside the major cities of São Paulo, Brasilia or Rio de Janeiro.
+Estimates place English literacy at only around 5 percent of the population, or around 10 million people, with only a small fraction of those truly fluent.
+Therefore English proficiency in Brazil is restricted to a very small proportion mostly restricted to middle class educated people and the major tourist spots.

 The vast majority of the population will not speak English and you will need some Portuguese and body language to communicate.

-Your best chance of finding English speakers is in the more upmarket luxurious hotels in Sao Paolo and Rio de Janeiro, where receptionists may speak it, younger people under 35, and perhaps some bigger restaurants, though even here it is a bit hit and miss.
+Your best chance of finding English speakers is in the more upmarket luxurious hotels in São Paulo and Rio de Janeiro, where receptionists may speak it, younger people under 35, and perhaps some bigger restaurants, though even here it is a bit hit and miss.

-Sometimes you can get an English menu (ask for “carpadio em ingles”) but waiters often won’t speak English themselves and you will have to point, gesticulate and use some basic Portuguese to get by.
+Sometimes you can get an English menu (ask for “cardápio em inglês” or “menu em inglês“) but waiters often won’t speak English themselves and you will have to point, gesticulate and use some basic Portuguese to get by.

 Taxi and bus drivers for example will almost always not speak English, except for maybe the cab drivers who are outside the most luxurious hotels.
 To save hassle it is best to keep some hotel business cards to give to drivers, and also get the hotel staff to write down destinations in Portuguese if they can.
 In shops and supermarkets you will also need to point or use Portuguese since very few people will speak English there either.